Trunk Club vs. Stitch Fix

 - I would love to receive more than 5 items!
 But I don’t know if my bank account (or hubby) would be very pleased with me. 🙂

-My views are probably somewhat skewed because I’ve only received one Trunk Club shipment and I’ve been receiving Stitch Fix, monthly for right at a year.
-You can read all of my Stitch Fix reviews on my Stitch Fix page.
+After receiving both services for several years and working with multiple stylists through both Stitch Fix and Trunk Club, overall Trunk Club is my favorite and go-to subscription box service.
 It is also important to remember that everyone is different with regards to style, budget and overall opinions.
 I honestly enjoy both services for different reasons.
 I so loved receiving 19 items from Trunk Club, as opposed to the 5 from Stitch Fix.
 It was truly like Christmas.
 I had a blast trying on and pairing different items with my own clothes and shoes.
 Having a full 10 days to decide on my purchase was also pretty awesome.